VoronDesign/Voron-Documentation/community/electronics/GadgetAngel/v2_octopus11_spi_wiring.md

     2. - [ ] connect to EXP1 & EXP2
 * if using USB to communicate with Pi:
     1. - [ ] Connect USB Cable to your Octopus board, but do not connect it yet to your Raspberry Pi
-* if using UART (3-wire communication) with Pi:
+* if using UART (3-wire serial communication) with Pi:
     1. - [ ] [complete the steps for setting up UART Serial communications with the Raspberry Pi](../../../build/electrical/Octopus11_RaspberryPi#raspberry-pi){:target="_blank" rel="noopener"}
-    2. - [ ] Connect UART cable to your Octopus board, but do not connect it yet to your Raspberry Pi
+    2. - [ ] Connect UART serial cable to your Octopus board, but do not connect it yet to your Raspberry Pi

 * <span> </span>